katurn1/Presidential_Tweets_NLP_Analysis/NLP_MVP.md

 My client want's to take a historical look at Donald Trup's twitter history.
-Trump is the first president to be that prolific on social media and the client wants better insite inot how he used twitter and what was said.
+Trump is the first president to be that prolific on social media and the client wants better insite into how he used twitter and what was said.

 I cleaned the data by removing numbers, URL, captial letters, null values, non-english words, and punctuation.